sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 }
 ```

-# Java Interview Questions 31-40 - Spoken Answers

-## 31. What is the hashCode method used for in Java?
+### 31. What is the hashCode method used for in Java?

 The hashCode() method returns an integer hash value for an object, used by hash-based collections like HashMap and HashSet.
 Objects that are equal must have the same hash code.
 It's crucial for efficient storage and retrieval in hash tables.
 Always override it when you override equals().